keldefrawy/keldefrawy.github.io/rd-ratchet.md

       </ol>
     </div>
     <aside class="rd-pathway-note" aria-labelledby="rd-pathway-note-title">
-      <p class="rd-kicker">What this route implies</p>
+      <p class="rd-kicker">What This Route Implies</p>
-      <h3 id="rd-pathway-note-title">The R&amp;D ecosystem that developed someone like me no longer exists in the same form.</h3>
+      <h3 id="rd-pathway-note-title">The R&amp;D Ecosystem That Developed Someone Like Me No Longer Exists in the Same Form.</h3>
-      <p>This is a claim about the pathway, not an assertion that I am its ideal product or that any one person is irreplaceable.
+      <p>This is a claim about the pathway, not an assertion that my profile and capabilities are its ideal product or that any one person is irreplaceable.
 Between 2000 and early 2023, one researcher could move through Ericsson, Lucent-era Bell Labs, Cisco, doctoral research, AT&amp;T Research, HRL, SRI and DARPA programs, and a research spinout while accumulating experience across theory, systems, mission, and transition.
 Several of those institutional forms have since contracted, combined, or disappeared in their prior form.
 Losing a reproducible path of that density is a loss to the United States and the world.</p>
       <p><span class="rd-evidence-token" data-evidence="M">M</span><span class="rd-evidence-token" data-evidence="A">A</span> The test is not biography or nostalgia.
 It is whether comparable paths now exist at equal or greater scale, diversity, continuity, and effectiveness.</p>
     </aside>
   </section>